 - Mārtis was the only well-known proper noun.

 OK, this is something I can explicitly teach.
-In my class, I will only capitalize proper nouns (an orthographic practice I highly recommend since it can give contextual clues for students aware of it).
+In my class, I will only capitalize proper nouns (an orthographic practice I highly recommend since it can give context for students aware of it).
 Aside from a general deficiency in conventional capitalization practices amongst adolescents—I blame smartphones, and auto-capitalization—I can teach them reading strategies that will help make Latin more comprehensible.
 One is to not dwell on someone’s name, or a place-name.
 I don’t blame them for not recognizing other names, because “Nate” appears to be a Latin word if you ignore the capitalization, and in fact, is.
 Of course, some proper nouns do have their own meaning, but the point is that they didn’t notice the capitalization at all!
 I had to point out all the names in the text during the last step of the K-F-D Quiz in class of establishing meaning of all Forget and Don’t Know words.
 From now on, I can remind them by saying “est nōmen.”
 Another observation:

 - litterae, a new word, was not recognized as a cognate.